Elections 2022: What is it like to win a seat by coin toss?

 He said: "[They were] quite exceptional circumstances.
 I'm not aware of three recounts and then a coin toss, it's all very surreal and to be tossing for the majority of the council added a level of suspense.
 I'm sure it'll be a pub quiz question in years to come.

-"It added to the theatre and the spectacle, clearly that generated a fair bit of interest, but on a human level it was no way to settle an election was deeply unsatisfactory.
+"It added to the theatre and the spectacle, clearly that generated a fair bit of interest, but on a human level it was no way to settle an election and was deeply unsatisfactory.

 "It was desperately unfortunate for Bryony and she showed so much dignity and honour."